Samkth123/KTH-md/Growth/Session 3/MIT Sloan - Non disruptive Creation - Rethinking Innovation and Growth.md

 Which innovation strategies drive disruption, and which drive nondisruptive creation?
 - The answer comes down to the type of issue a company sets out to address as it launches its innovation strategies.

+There are three basic ways to pursue innovation.
+Companies can:
+- Offer a breakthrough solution to an industry’s existing problem.
+- Identify and solve a brand-new problem or seize a brand-new opportunity. • Redefine an existing industry problem and solve the redefined problem.
+Let’s look at how each approach strikes a different balance between disruptive and nondisruptive creation